rnowling/rnowling.github.io/_posts/2025-07-19-limiting-parallelism-scikit-learn.md

    This code snippet will limit OpenMP to spawning 8 threads and OpenBLAS to spawning 4 threads.

-The `threadpool_limits` context manager parameters are interpreted as follows:
+The `threadpool_limits` context manager takes two parameters.
+They are interpreted as follows:

   * `limits`: The maximum number of parallel execution units (e.g., threads)
   * `user_api`: The name of a library type given in the `user_api` field of the discovery output.